 The New England Consortium of Metabolic Programs brings together healthcare professionals at all levels involved in identifying and treating individuals with metabolic disorders.
-Consortium projects have included: developing acute illness materials for the treatment of metabolic disorders to be used by general practitioners and emergency room staff, and sponsoring social support events around New England.
+Consortium projects have included: conducting an annual meeting to highlight innovations and ongoing work in clinical and research practice, developing acute illness materials to be used by general practitioners and emergency room staff, and creating a new caregiver resource section for the webpage.

 Our goals